How it works What We Check Pricing Articles About Free Scan →

 See what CNIL's tools would find on your site.

-A free Sitetals scan checks your website against the same categories CNIL's automated tools look for — cookie consent, legal notices, privacy policy, and data transfer exposure.
-Results in 30 seconds.
+A free Sitetals scan checks your website against the key compliance categories that CNIL investigates — cookie consent, legal notices, privacy policy, and data transfer exposure.